Chris Barnes (bowler): PBA and World Bowling Tours

 in the two-game final, 269–248 and 231–216.
 He would roll another 300 game in the semifinals of the 2015 DHC PBA Japan Invitational, which was broadcast live on Japanese television as well as on the PBA's Xtra Frame webcast service.
 Barnes won a 5 million Yen ($43,032 USD) bonus for the 300 game in that tournament, in addition to the 5 million Yen he also won for winning the tournament itself.

 On September 30, 2015, Barnes announced he would undergo surgery to repair a herniated disc in his back, forcing him to withdraw from the PBA Fall Classic in Las Vegas, NV, and putting his participation in the December 2015 PBA World Series of Bowling in doubt.
 The surgery is the same procedure that was done to Dallas Cowboys quarterback Tony Romo, and was performed by the same doctor.

 On November 20, 2018, Barnes was voted by his peers to receive the PBA Tony Reyes Community Service Award.
 Since 2005, Chris and wife Lynda have hosted an annual Barnes Thanksgiving Classic youth scholarship tournament in the Dallas area.

+Barnes ranked #4 on the PBA's 2025 "Best 25 PBA Players of the Last 25 Seasons" list.
+The ranking was based on a points system that took into account standard titles, major titles, top-five finishes and Player of the Year awards.
+Barnes led all bowlers in the 21st century with 81 standard event top-five finishes and 30 runner-up finishes, while ranking second with 100 top-five finishes overall (including major events).

+On April 24, 2026, after missing the match play cut at the PBA Tournament of Champions, Barnes wrote on his Facebook page: "Yesterday I threw my last shot as a full time touring member on the 'kids' tour.
+While somewhat sad in a few ways, I really am just grateful for 28 seasons of experiences that would've been incomparable to any other life I could have had."
+He will still continue to compete in PBA50 and Regional Tour events.